Technology Indicators of Progression

 Technological Modelling

-Technological modelling refers to modelling practices used to enhance technological developments and includes functional modelling and prototyping.
-Functional modelling allows for the ongoing testing of design concepts for yet-to-be-realised technological outcomes.
+Technological modelling refers to modelling practices used within technological developments, and includes functional modelling and prototyping.
+Functional modelling allows for the ongoing evaluation of design concepts for yet-to-be-realised technological outcomes.
 Prototyping allows for the evaluation of the fitness for purpose of the technological outcome itself.

-Decisions as a result of technological modelling may include the: termination of the development in the short or long term, continuation of the development as planned, changing/refining the design concept and/or the nature of the technological outcome before proceeding, or to proceed as planned and/or accept the prototype as fit for purpose.
+Decisions as a result of technological modelling may include the: termination of the development in the short or long term, continuation of the development as planned, or changing/refining the design concept and/or the nature of the technological outcome before proceeding.

 Technological Products

 Technological products are material in nature and exist in the world as a result of human design.
-Understanding the relationship between the composition of materials and their related performance properties is essential for understanding and developing technological products.
+Understanding the relationship between the properties of materials and their performance capability is essential for understanding and developing technological products.
 Technological knowledge within this component includes the means of evaluating materials to determine appropriate use to enhance the fitness for purpose of technological products.
-It includes understandings of how materials can be modified and material innovation.
-Understanding the impact of material selection and development on the design, development, maintenance and disposal of technological products is also included.
+It includes understandings of new materials formulation and their potential impacts on future product function.
+The impact of material use and development on product life cycles/expectancy is also included with regards to understanding material sustainability in its broadest sense.

 Technological Systems